VirtuaLearn3D - Virtual Laser Scanning for Machine Learning Algorithms in Geographic 3D Point Cloud Analysis

 Stay up-to-date by following VirtuaLearn3D via our GIScience News Blog and on X/Twitter and LinkedIn: #VirtuaLearn3D #3DGeo.

-New preprint: Deep learning with simulated laser scanning data for 3D point cloud classification.
+New publication: Deep learning with simulated laser scanning data for 3D point cloud classification.
 Find out how we use models trained on virtual laser scanning data to classify real point clouds, achieving state-of-the-art results even without real training data involved.

 Objective